obiwanjacobi/Zsharp/docs/lexical/operators.md

 > What if operators cause overflow (or underflow)?
 A bitwise shift `<<` can shift out bits - sort of the point.
 Does every operator determine for itself if overflow is a problem or is there a general principle?

 > What syntax to specifically use/call checked or unchecked operator implementations?
 How to ignore overflow?

+See `TBD` note at the top about checked, wrap around and saturate operators.

 ```csharp
 a = 42